 University of Oradea, Strada Universității nr.
-1, Oradea 410087, Romania covered from public financing sources.
+1, Oradea 410087, Romania these great costs determines that a great part of costs generated by the transport system to be covered from public financing sources.

-4 University of Oradea, Strada Universității nr.
+&lt;sup>4 University of Oradea, Strada Universității nr.
 1, Oradea 410087, Romania